 Certain Vehicles May Be Eligible for an Electric Car Insurance Discount

-Electric car insurance discounts may be available if you have any electric or hybrid car.
+Electric car insurance discounts may be available if you have an electric or hybrid car.
 These discounts will vary depending on the insurance provider, province, as well as the specific make and model of your car.
-If you are curious about discounts on your electric car insurance, speak with a BIG broker to explore how much you could be saving.
+If you are curious about discounts on your EV insurance, speak with a BIG broker to explore how much you could be saving.

 The bottom line is that the best way to find out your electric car insurance cost is to shop around.
 At BIG, our brokers do the heavy lifting for you – we can instantly compare the rates of over 20 trusted insurance carriers and recommend the best coverage at a competitive price.
 Plus, you can do it completely online!
 Start your online quote today to find out how much electric car insurance costs for your vehicle.
 BIG savings, small footprint.